mpcastro695/ProtBERT-CoreML/README.md

 ## Model Conversion
 Once your environment is set up, all you have to do is run the included python script `protBERT.py`.
 The script will:

-1. Download the ProtBERT model and tokenizer from Huggingface’s model hub [Rostlab/prot_bert](https://huggingface.co/Rostlab/prot_bert) and save the model to disk as a PyTorch model object `protBERT.pt`
+1. Download the ProtBERT model and tokenizer from Huggingface’s model hub, [Rostlab/prot_bert](https://huggingface.co/Rostlab/prot_bert), and save the model to disk as a PyTorch state dictionary `protBERT.pth`
-2. Encode an example input, run a forward pass on the PyTorch model, and print the output
+2. Encode an example input, run a forward pass on the PyTorch model, and print the output to console
-3. Trace the model to produce a ScriptFunction representation and save the traced model to disk `traced_protBERT.py`
+3. Trace the model to produce a PyTorch *ScriptModule* representation
-4. Convert the traced model using Core ML Tools and save it to disk as a model package `ProtBERT.mlpackage`
+4. Convert the traced model using Core ML Tools and save it to disk as a Core ML model package `ProtBERT.mlpackage`
-5. Load the converted model package, run a forward pass, and print the output
+5. Load the converted model package, run a forward pass with the example input, and print the output to console

 ## Inference
 Now you can incorporate the model package, tokenizer and vocab files (`ProtBERT.mlpackage`, `ProtTokenizer.swift`, `vocab.txt`) into your Xcode project.
 Xcode will automatically generate a class for your model package.
 The tokenizer has a vocab size of 30: 25 AAs -of which, U,Z,O, and B are mapped to X- and 5 model tokens.
 The tokenizer expects as input up to 510 uppercased, single-letter AA IDs.
 To extract features from a sequence: